 36 rRNA gene identification have limited resolution, as 16S rRNA sequences can only provide genus level

 37 taxonomic resolution at best.
-The benefit to using metagenomic tools developed is that prior knowledge
+The benefit to using metagenomic tools developed for 16S rRNA is that prior knowledge

-38 of the identity of the contaminant is not required; however this method is unable to identify contaminants
+38 of the identity of the contaminant is not required; however, this method is unable to identify contaminants

 39 to the species level or higher.

-40 Another approach to evaluating test material purity is through shotgun whole genome sequencing,
+40 Another approach to evaluating test material purity is through shotgun whole genome sequencing, i.e.,

-41 sequence all DNA in a single organism sample.
+41 sequence all DNA in a purportedly single organism sample.
 There are a number of metagenomic read classifica-

 42 tion algorithms developed to determine the taxonomic composition of a sequence dataset of unknown